AIDOVECL: AI-generated Dataset of Outpainted Vehicles for Eye-level Classification and Localization: Methods and Setup

 \paragraph{Data Splitting.} When generating outpainted images for training, validation, and test sets, we ensure that each set is derived from distinct seed images, eliminating any overlap.
 Specifically, seed images are allocated into separate training, validation, and test groups, ensuring that vehicles in the validation and test sets are not present in the training set.
 This approach enhances the robustness of model training by preventing data leakage.
 Table \ref{tab:dataset_distribution} is presented for further reference throughout the work.
 To ensure a sufficient and reliable test dataset for evaluation, we allocate 50\% of the data to the test split across all studied cases.
 Meanwhile, the training and validation sets comprise 40\% and 10\% of the data, respectively.

 \paragraph{Background Generation.} To generate background images for our dataset, we utilize the text-to-image stable diffusion model from Hugging Face \citep{stable_diffusion_v1_5} based on LDM \citep{rombach2022high}.
 This process involves selecting from predefined descriptions that vividly depict various urban scenes devoid of any vehicles, such as empty streets and parks at different times and under various atmospheric conditions.
 These textual prompts guide the generation of detailed and realistic background images while using negative prompts to ensure no vehicles appear.
-These background images are crucial for improving the performance of visual recognition algorithms by not only reducing false positives but also enhancing true negative rates.
+Background images are crucial for improving the performance of visual recognition algorithms by reducing false positives and enhancing the detection of true negatives.
 By providing clear and unobstructed scenes, the algorithms can more accurately learn what constitutes the absence of target objects, thereby improving overall detection reliability in complex urban environments.

+\paragraph{Pipeline Parameters.} We encourage readers to consult the configuration file provided in the pipeline’s repository for the complete list of parameters used throughout the dataset generation process.
+These parameters—covering both seed image extraction, quality assessment, and outpainting—are primarily determined through iterative experimentation and empirical tuning, and are best understood in the context of the full pipeline setup.